davshao/pkgsrc-free-dragon/README.md

 # pkgsrc-free-dragon
-Patches to pkgsrc for newer FreeBSD and DragonFly systems
+Patches to pkgsrc for newer FreeBSD and DragonFly systems, patches translated from DragonFly dports.